FREQUENTLY ASKED QUESTIONS

 HOW LONG IS A THERAPY SESSION?

-Regular sessions are 50 minutes in length.
+In individual therapy, regular sessions are 50 minutes in length.
 Given the broad range of topics to cover in the first session, 1.5 to 2.5 hours are set aside to meet with clients.
 The length of the intake session is determined during your initial telephone consultation.

 WHY ARE QUESTIONNAIRES USED?